tsilva/curriculum-vitae/README.md

 The course itself was demanding, with assignments becoming more complex each semester.
 By the final years, I dedicated 80-100 hours a week, not because it was required, but because I genuinely enjoyed the work.
 From creating 3D video games to developing neural networks, the challenges were both intense and rewarding.

-Additionally, I regularly participated in ACM programming contests, placed second in the 2006 edition of the [National Logic and Functional Programming Contest](https://www.flickr.com/photos/tiagoafpereira/albums/72057594128921562/), and was involved in the [European Space Agency's ESMO project](https://www.esa.int/Education/ESMO_mission).
+Additionally, I regularly participated in ACM programming contests, placed second in the 2006 edition of the <a href="https://www.flickr.com/photos/tiagoafpereira/albums/72057594128921562/" target="_blank">National Logic and Functional Programming Contest</a>, and was involved in the <a href="https://www.esa.int/Education/ESMO_mission" target="_blank">European Space Agency's ESMO project</a>.

 - <a href="https://sigarra.up.pt/feup/en/" target="_blank">Website</a>